gaurangdave/jaffa/README.md

 - [X] Dynamically load JS, CSS files.
 - [X] Dynamically load AngularJS Modules.
 - [X] Bundled local dev server. (run `grunt run-server` to run local dev server and load the app).
-- [X] Create new app with Controller (run `create-controller` and provide app name to create a skeleton).
+- [X] Create new app with Controller (run `grunt create-controller` and provide app name to create a skeleton).
-- [X] Create new service module (run `create-service` and provide app name for the service a skeleton).
+- [X] Create new service module (run `grunt create-service` and provide app name for the service a skeleton).
 - [X] Create distribution build (run `grunt build` to minify files and add it to new build folder).
 - [X] Auto create URL and routing support for new views/controllers.
 - [X] Auto crate RequireJS config for new AngularJS services.